jdomeij/node-red-contrib-node-hue/README.md

 ### Features
 * Control both groups and individual lights.
-* Convert input arguments to light specific arguments
+* Handles automatic conversion of rgb/hsv/hex/xy/.. color space to light specific color space
 * Trigger events for light changes
 * Self syncing, uses background polling to detect external changes to light
 * Displays current state for light in the Node-Red ui

 #### TODO
-* The HSV to XY (and back) color conversion is not 100% correct, modifying only one color channel at a time does not produce correct result.
+* The HSV to XY (and back) color conversion is not 100% correct, modifying single color channel at a time can produce strange results.

 ### Examples